hugonteifeh/func-list/README.md

 ## Motivation

 The main reason that I've started this project was that I've worked with a backend platform that uses a JVM-based Javascript engine (Nashorn) which exposes many functions in the API whose return values are iterators.
-I wanted to have a functional interface that wraps these iterators (hence the functional part pf the project), but without iterating over the whole iterator if not necessary (hence the lazienss part).
-So the project has started with a wrapper for JAVA(ish)-iterators but then I thought of bringing it to javascript arrays.
+I wanted to have a functional interface that wraps these iterators (hence the functional part of the project), but without iterating over the whole iterator if not necessary (hence the lazienss part).
+So the project has started with a wrapper for JAVA(ish)-iterators in mind but then I thought of bringing it to javascript arrays.

 That was a nice story, now to the main reason to why I've really started the project:
 Well, I love functional programming and lazy evaluation, you can't hate me for that :D.